Bohdan2001007/Betfair-betting-profitability-calculation/README.md

 Over a certain period, I collected coefficient data and conducted statistical analysis of positive (represented by "+" in the JSON file) and negative (represented by "-" in the JSON file) outcomes.
 This analysis allows us to understand the potential profitability of these betting strategies.

-Over a certain amount of time I collected coefficient data and conducted statistics of a positive (named in json like "+") or negative (named in json like "-" outcome for us.

 # Consider the example of the match Napoli-Milan

 In this case, a coefficient of 7.2 is available for us, since the coefficients are higher (for example, 7.4) are in the auction: